YanwenWang1125/RealtorOS/README.md

 **Built with ❤️ for real estate professionals**

-*RealtorOS helps you never miss a follow-up and build stronger relationships with your clients through automated, personalized communication.*
+*RealtorOS helps you never miss a follow-up and build stronger relationships with your clients through automated, personalized communication!*